SalishSeaCast/docs/rivers/river_input.rst

 	* Anderson 5% of WRIA15, 47.567261,-122.97143, i = 107, j = 150
 	* Dewatta 5% of WRIA15, 47.452208,-123.058977, i = 94, j = 122

-* Assume WRIA14 5% of Puget Sound Watershed
+* WRIA14 5% of Puget Sound Watershed

 	* Sherwood 15% of WRIA14, 47.378098,-122.828994, i = 60, j = 149
 	* Deer 10% of WRIA14, 47.250193,-123.026683
 	* Johns 10% of WRIA14, 47.243843,-123.043656